robertahunt/specify7-wiki/JS-Optimization.md

 ===============

-To run the require.js optimizer to build a single JavaScript file for the frontend use the following command in the top level directory of the source tree:
+To run the require.js optimizer to build a single JavaScript file for the frontend use the following command in the `specifyweb` directory of the source tree:

-    node tools/r.js -o frontend/static/js/app.build.js
+    node ../tools/r.js -o frontend/static/js/app.build.js

-This will produce the file `frontend/static/js/main-built.js` which can be substituted for `main.js` in `frontend/templates/form.html`.
+This will produce the file `frontend/static/js/main-built.js` which can be substituted for `main.js` in `frontend/templates/specify.html`.